sengobasar/AlphaXplain/README.md

 π* = argmax_π J(π)
 ```

 Convergence is theoretically guaranteed under infinite compute and perfect function approximation.
-At our scale, real limitations apply: function approximation error from a small network, insufficient self-play data, distribution shift between training phases, and short MCTS simulation budgets.
+At this scale, real limitations apply: function approximation error from a small network, insufficient self-play data, distribution shift between training phases, and short MCTS simulation budgets.
 These are expected consequences of the compute gap — not architectural flaws.

 ---